How to Accurately calculate Room Count in hotels

 Check housekeeping reports against the room rack to catch sleepers and skippers

-Check for rooms that are due out, but still have balance on their folios, especially where credit cards are the indicated source of payment.
+Check for rooms that are due out, but still have the balance on their folios, especially where credit cards are the indicated source of payment.

 Check reservations for any Duplications.